ad-freiburg/pfaedle/README.md

 # Attribution

 Note that the `shapes.txt` produced by `pfaedle` is based on OpenStreetMap data, which is licensed under ODbL 1.0 (see [here](https://osm.org/copyright)).
-If you copy, distribute, transmit and adapt the shapefied GTFS feed, please credit the contributors of OpenStreetMap.
+If you copy, distribute, transmit or adapt the shapefied GTFS feed, please credit the contributors of OpenStreetMap.